Hruodbhert/Bach-o-mat/electronics_versions/v1/README.md

 > **Note:** Assign each Nano a distinct I²C address equal to `OFFSET_INDIRIZZI + INDIRIZZO_MANO`, where `INDIRIZZO_MANO` = 0…4.

+Here below you can see the wiring diagram of each Arduino Nano.

 <img src="schematics/slave_bb.jpg" height="300"/> <img src="schematics/slave_schem.jpg" height="300"/>

 ---